| |

 Make sure to get your insurance before you head off on an adventure!
 I highly recommend Travelex Insurance.

-ADDITIONAL USEFUL RESOURCES TO HELP YOU STAY SAFE AND EXPLORE PRAGUE
+ADDITIONAL USEFUL RESOURCES TO HELP YOU STAY SAFE AND EXPLORE South Africa

 • Expedia: the best website for finding cheap flight deals and hotels to and from South Africa